 Now after determining how much carpet area is required, most people set out their search based on this approximate figure only to later find out that in reality there is something called super area which also needs to be taken into consideration.

-Super area is really the carpet area (space you occupy inside the walls of your office unit) plus the shared common spaces like washrooms, stairs, atrium, corridors etc).
-Most builders divide this area proportionately among all the different office units in a building and add this virtual space to the carpet area/pilith area.
+Super area is really the carpet area (space you occupy inside the walls of your office unit) plus the shared common spaces like washrooms, stairs, atrium, corridors, perhaps a common fun zone, cafeteria, club etc) basically any support infrastructure which is commonly used up by all building occupiers.
+Most builders/developers divide this area proportionately among all the different office units in a building and add this “virtual space” to the carpet area/plinth area.

 So basically if builders says that his 5 story building with 25 offices units (each floor with 5 offices) has a total area of 500,000 sq ft, it doesn’t really mean that each office is 20,000 sq ft.
 The actual area could only be about 14000 sq ft each for unit which means a wastage of 30%.
 This wastage percentage is known as loading.

 In other words, carpet area + loading percentage = Super Area.

 So while looking at options from different sources one needs to always keep this loading number in mind so that they get to know the exact rent.
 More than 90% of the times most brokers and online sources will show you the super area and you can simply calculate your rent based on the per sqft rent and the actual super area.
 However, what you do not know is the “loading percentage” which could actually determine how much price are you paying on the actual carpet area.